 Lyme Disease 101

 Minnesotans across the state are at risk for acquiring tick-borne diseases.
 The highest risk is in the southeast, east central and north central areas of the state.
 Grassy fields, brush-filled wooded landscapes and places where residential neighborhoods meet the forest edge are prime tick habitat.
-This brochure contains information to help you mitigate your risk for Lyme and other tick-borne diseases.
+Our brochure contains information to help you mitigate your risk for Lyme and other tick-borne diseases.

-Ticks Now in Almost Half of U.S. Counties
+Blacklegged Ticks in 49% of U.S. Counties

 Preliminary estimates released by the Centers for Disease Control and Prevention indicate that the number of Americans diagnosed with Lyme disease each year is around 300,000. read more